mmeurer00/growfundgreen-frontend/README.md

 ## <h1>🌱 Grow Fund Green 📈</h1>

  Grow Fund Green is a S.P.A (Single Page Application), allowing users to create and track campaigns, as well as track donations for them.
 The user may also donate to other campaigns.
-Grow Fund Green-Front end consitst of HTML, CSS, and JavaScript, while communicating with an Ruby on Rails API on the [backend](https://github.com/mmeurer00/growfundgreen).
+Grow Fund Green Frontend consitsts of HTML, CSS, and JavaScript, while communicating with an Ruby on Rails API on the [backend](https://github.com/mmeurer00/growfundgreen).